LightJason/lightjason.github.io/content/tutorials/agentspeak-in-fifteen-minutes.md

 ## Reference Solution

-If you struggled at some point or wish to obtain our exemplary solution to this tutorial, you can download the archive containing the source code [here](/download/agentspeak-in-15min.zip).
+If you struggled at some point or wish to obtain our exemplary solution with code documentation to this tutorial, you can download the archive containing the source code [here](/download/agentspeak-in-15min.zip).

 __Be aware__ that if you build AgentSpeak from the _most recent_ sources, the values inside the ```groupId```, ```artifactId``` and ```version``` tags of the AgentSpeak dependency (inside of __your__ ```pom.xml```) will have to correspond to the _most recent_ [pom.xml](https://github.com/LightJason/AgentSpeak/blob/master/pom.xml#L27) in the AgentSpeak(L++) repository.
 As of this writing (January 2017) this would be